-An award in the amount of \$8,000-\$9,000 is available to a female undergraduate student re-entering postsecondary education after a period of time off.
-Recipient should be an undergraduate student enrolled in the nursing program who is a resident of Ocean County with a GPA of 2.0 or greater with proven financial need.
+An award in the amount of \$7,000-\$8,000 is available to a female undergraduate student re-entering postsecondary education after a period of time off who is at least 23 years old.
+Recipient should be an undergraduate student enrolled in the nursing program who is a resident of Ocean County with a GPA of 2.0 or greater.
+Preference will be given to a student with financial need.